work-bitcoin-protocol/specs/RFCs/RFC-001-sybil-resistance.md

 "Protocols not only need to solve technical problems.
 They need to understand the spaces where they will be discussed, adopted, and criticized."

 The Sybil problem is not just technical.
 It is also social:

-Who validates?
+· Who validates?
-What communities accept what kind of debates?
+· What communities accept what kind of debates?
-How is consensus built without being silenced?
+· How is consensus built without being silenced?

 That is not solved by an algorithm.
 It is solved by designing for resistance and adaptation.

----

 6️⃣ CLOSING THE SECTION (To include in the RFC)

 "This document not only proposes an anti-Sybil mechanism.
 It also documents the process of trying to validate those ideas within existing communities.
 The silences, the bans, and the hidden posts are data.
 And as data, they inform the design: a protocol that not only works technically, but knows how to navigate the real world where it will be judged."

----

 References

-    Douceur, J. R. (2002).
+· Douceur, J. R. (2002).
 "The Sybil Attack"

-    Bitcoin Whitepaper (2008)
+· Bitcoin Whitepaper (2008)

-    Nostr Protocol Specification
+· Nostr Protocol Specification

-    BrightID Whitepaper
+· BrightID Whitepaper

-    Idena Documentation
+· Idena Documentation

-    Human work protocol(2026) the sybil problem visual explanation (RFC-001) https://youtu.be/Om-gXoy7s-A
+· Human work protocol (2026) the sybil problem visual explanation (RFC-001) https://youtu.be/Om-gXoy7s-A

 Voting

-    Accept as proposed
+· Accept as proposed

-    Accept with modifications
+· Accept with modifications

-    Reject
+· Reject

-    Defer for more research
+· Defer for more research

----

-### **5. LICENSE**
+5. LICENSE

 MIT License

 Copyright (c) 2024 Work Bitcoin Protocol

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.